jssteinberg/termcwd/README.md

 There's also two arguments that can be passed:

 1. `number`, a number—number of the terminal to toggle (`0` by default).
-2. `cwd`, a string—directory path scope the terminal is opened from (window-local CWD by default—`getcwd(0)`) - pass en empty string to be able to toggle it from any CWD, or specify with `getcwd()` or other way.
+2. `cwd`, a string—directory path
+the terminal is scoped to (window-local CWD by default—`getcwd(0)`) - pass en empty string to be able to toggle it from any CWD, or specify with `getcwd()` or other way.

 E.g., for an alternative terminal (numbered 1) that can be toggled for the window-local CWD: